 Kingdom Hearts: 358/2 Days manages to be even more annoying than the enemies listed above, with the Emerald Serenade Heartless.
 It's incapable of attacking and only being able to move on a set path....
 But it always runs away, is rather fast, and has a boatload of HP, making it an extremely annoying enemy to kill.
 Oh, and at least two missions require you to kill it.
 One of them is in a fucking maze.

-Basically all the Wonderland Heartless count as this.
-There's ones that teleport when you hit them, ones that teleport you when you hit them, one that causes random status effects, one that emits a poison that can EASILY kill you if you try to attack it.
+The Emerald Serenade is part of a family of Heartless with a name scheme involving a colour followed by something related to music (for example Red Nocturne, Yellow Tango and Blue Rhapsody).
+They are all small, flying, show up in groups alongside other Heartless, can hit you from a distance and in some games can inflict statuses as well.
+The ones introduced in Days deserve special mention; there's ones that teleport when you hit them, ones that teleport you when their attacks hit, one that causes random status effects, one that emits a poison that can EASILY kill you if you try to attack it.
 They all fly too.
 And they all appear in the aforementioned FUCKING MAZE.

 Birth by Sleep continues the long and glorious tradition with the Mandrake Unversed.
 At long-range, they'll constantly pelt you with wind slashes which can stun-lock you while you're dealing with its buddies.
 A couple of these guys can keep you stun-locked practically forever.
 And when you try to close in on them they'll either poison or confuse you.